jaibeer72/ObsidianVaul-GameDevMath/Cpp stuff/Threading Basics.md

 it will run P1(dt)->P2(dt)->P1(dt).. so on till P1 and P2 are done.

-so the rather than
+so rather than
-waitfor(p1) then run P2 which is non preemptive
+wait for(p1) then run P2 which is non preemptive
 #CPU #Premptive #NonPreemptive

 Process Control Block / Reprasents a process